diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 }
 ```

-We looked at loading JSON data by loading the data as a text file and then parsing it, but we can also load JSON data using a custom Hadoop input format.
+We looked at loading JSON data by loading the data as a text file and then parsing it, but we can also `load JSON data using a custom Hadoop input format`.
 This example requires setting up some extra bits for compression, so feel free to skip it.
 [Twitter’s Elephant Bird package] supports a large number of data formats, including JSON, Lucene, Protocol Buffer–related formats, and others.
 The package also works with both the new and old Hadoop file APIs.
 To illustrate how to work with the new-style Hadoop APIs from Spark, we’ll look at loading LZO-compressed JSON data with Lzo JsonInputFormat in Example 5-25.
 **Example 5-25.
 Loading LZO-compressed JSON with Elephant Bird in Scala**
 ```scala
 val input = sc.newAPIHadoopFile(inputFile, classOf[LzoJsonInputFormat],